taysand/iOS-final-project/README.md

 - track whether movies have major queer characters or characters of color
 - track intersections between these three major categories
 - display charts to make this data easy to read
+- ability to download posters and add custom images